emergent-analytics/workstreams/ws1/labelling_tool/README.md

 * the center time series shows the ["Stringency Index for Display" value](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
 * the grey heatmap details [which measures were taken](https://github.com/OxCGRT/covid-policy-tracker/blob/master/documentation/codebook.md)
 * the band below the grey heatmap shows previous labelling data (aka Votes).
 Deletion of previous votes needs to be done via the file system.
+  The height of the bands is randomly chosen and has no further meaning.
 * a text entry field that allows for capturing a user identity, this is useful if a team of people are asked to label the data
 * The table to the right gives a synposis of which countries have been voted on and which may need a vote.
 While this is being re-engineered, it will only be updated after pressing F5 or page refresh